vivanytskyy/qauto/README.md

 # Qauto

 ### Automated test project in Java with Selenium WebDriver
-Qauto is an automated test project in Java with Selenium WebDriver.
+Qauto is an automated test project in Java with Selenium WebDriver.<br>
-My task was to test the web app [qauto2](https://qauto2.forstudy.space/).
+My task was to test the web app [qauto2](https://qauto2.forstudy.space/).<br>
 List of technologies and libraries were applied:
 - Java SE;
 - [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/);